MISSION STATEMENT:

 BOARD MEETINGS

 The board of directors meets on the second Thursday of each month, at 10:00 a.m.
-Meetings in February, April, and October are held in person in the Program Room at the Bell Center library.
-All other monthly meetings are held on Zoom.
+Meetings in the summer months of June, July, and August are held on Zoom.
+All other monthly meetings are held in the Program Room inside the Sun City Library at the Bell Recreation Center.
 All board meetings are open to the public.
-Contact Sue Blechl if you wish to be included in a meeting, and to learn how you can become involved with the Friends.
+Contact Tom Haugsby if you wish to be included in a meeting, and to learn how you can become involved with the Friends.

 The board of directors meets on the second Thursday of each month, at 10:00 a.m.
-Meetings in February, April, and October are held in person in the Program Room at the Bell Center library.
-All other monthly meetings are held on Zoom.
+Meetings in the summer months of June, July, and August are held on Zoom.
+All other monthly meetings are held in the Program Room inside the Sun City Library at the Bell Recreation Center.
 All board meetings are open to the public.
-Contact Sue Blechl if you wish to be included in a meeting, and to learn how you can become involved with the Friends.
+Contact Tom Haugsby if you wish to be included in a meeting, and to learn how you can become involved with the Friends.

 |